BlogResearch

 Source: Ahrefs, 75,000 brands, correlation analysis via Ahrefs Brand Radar

-In traditional SEO, your own domain is the primary asset.
-You write content, earn links to that content, and rank on your own pages.
 In AI search, the primary asset is your presence across other people's publications.
 When an AI system wants to understand your brand, it is more likely to surface a review, a news article, or an industry comparison page than your homepage.

-What SEO and GEO do share
+What do SEO and GEO actually share?

 The data points to three areas where GEO investment differs from standard SEO investment.

 Second: community platform presence.
-Perplexity draws 16.9% of its citations from Reddit and community forums according to OtterlyAI.
-Google AI Overviews draw more heavily from brand-owned content (59.8% of citations).
-The platform you are targeting should determine where you invest off-page effort.
+Perplexity draws 16.9% of its citations from Reddit and community forums according to OtterlyAI, while Google AI Overviews draw more heavily from brand-owned content (59.8% of citations).

 Third: consistent entity signals.
-Brand name, author names, and topic associations need to appear consistently across multiple trusted sources so AI systems can build a stable entity model around your brand.
-Inconsistent attribution across sources weakens the signal regardless of volume.
+Brand name, author names, and topic associations need to appear consistently across multiple authoritative sources so AI systems can build a stable entity model around your brand.

 SEO and GEO share a foundation: build genuine authority on a topic, make your content technically accessible, and create material worth citing.
 The execution differs primarily in off-page investment.
 SEO prioritises links to your content.
 GEO prioritises mentions of your brand across content that others own.
 That shift requires a different approach to PR, community engagement, and how you measure visibility.